Kohe Mondi

 Kohe Mondi (also knowns as Koh-e-Mondi or Koh-i-Mondi) is a mountain peak located at 6248 m above sea level in the Hindu Kush mountain range in Afghanistan.

 Location

-Kohe Mondi is located in the Kuran wa Munjan District of the Badakhshan Province.
+Kohe Mondi is located in the Kuran wa Munjan District of the country's northeastern Badakhshan Province.
 The mountain is located in the central section of the Hindu Kush mountain range.
 Its flanks are drained by the Mundschan, the right source river of the Kokcha River, running to the west.
+Kohe Mondi was historically associated with the Mandanr tribe of the Yousafzai Pashtuns.

 First ascent

-Kohe Mondi was first climbed on July 26, 1962, by a group of mountaineers from Bamberg (Otto Reus, Hanno Vogel and Sepp Ziegler).
+Kohe Mondi was first climbed on July 26, 1962, by a group of German mountaineers from Bamberg (Otto Reus, Hanno Vogel and Sepp Ziegler).